 Supplements may have an added benefit.
 These products don’t just contain the organic compounds present in the mushroom body.
 They may also contain mycelium extract.
 With supplements, you may be getting extra nutrients that would likely never appear on your plate.25

 Maybe you’re looking to support your athletic performance.
 Or maybe you’re just hoping to feel more energy and a better sense of well-being.
 Whatever your needs, chances are there’s a super mushroom for you.
 There’s a fungus among us — in fact, there are many — and we’re better off for it.
+If you find this interesting, you will love reading about artichoke extract benefits.

 [NEWS]: Want an Anti-Aging Antidote?
 Eat More Mushrooms